New Zealand Investor visas

 An investment visa is for those looking to gain residence by investing into a New Zealand business or other ‘acceptable investment’.
 There are currently two investment visas which require thresholds of NZD$10 Million for the investor 1 category or NZD$3 Million for the investor 2 category.

 New Zealand Shores has developed a reputation for investment visas as specialists in this field.
 Investing a large amount of money into a new country requires continual support and expert advice.
 New Zealand Shores and our partner bank ASB work with you to streamline the process making it a pleasant and straight forward process.
 New Zealand Shores also work alongside specialist financial advisors, brokers and real estate agents to offer you a complete financial service.

-The table below compares the two investor visas and outlines the major components of each.
+This obviously depends on the amount you can invest, but the table below compares the two investor visas and outlines the major components of each.

 |Key Requirements||Investor 1 (Plus)||Investor 2|

 |Minimum Investment into New Zealand||NZ$10.0 million||NZ$3.0 million if investing less than 50% into growth investments|

 NZD$2.5 if investing more than 50% into growth investments

 |Business experience||No requirement||Minimum of 3 years|